2018 Hyundai Sonata Trim Levels with Comparisons & Configurations.

 If the base Sonata is a little too slow for your personal taste, the Sport 2.0T can be a good cure for that feeling.
 Combining the Sonata’s excellent fundamentals like good equipment and a spacious cabin with a stronger powertrain makes for a very attractive combination.
 At only about $2,000 increase in the price tag, it can be quite worth the price if you are a more performance-minded driver.

-Compare the Sonata Limited vs Limited 2.0T Trim Levels.
+Compare the Sonata Limited vs Limited 2.0T Trims.
 What is the difference?

 Just like the Sport, the Limited model of the Sonata also comes in regular and 2.0T varieties.
 The Limited 2.0T does not include the styling cues of the Sport, instead sharing the equipment set and appearance with the Limited model.
 It does get the improved suspension and Michelin tires from the other 2.0T model.
 Otherwise, the Limited 2.0T is the same car as the regular Limited, with one major exception.
 While the Ultimate package is optional on the Limited, it is part of the standard equipment for the Limited 2.0T.